DarshanPangare/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Here, I have created a basic visualization of Fake twitter data.
+Here, I have written a python script to extract data from multiple csv files.
+I have also, created a basic visualization of the twitter data.
 The data indicates various sentiments of twitter users recognised through words in their tweets.
-The main intention of this project is to shocase my Excel Data Analysis skills.
+The main intention of this project is to showcase my Python programming, MS-Excel and Data Analysis skills.